named-data/PyNDN2/INSTALL.md

 ### Option to use easy_install

-If you use easy_install to install the pyndn module, it automatically installs the prerequisites for cryptography, trollius/asyncio and Protobuf needed to run PyNDN.
+If you use easy_install to install the pyndn module, it automatically installs the prerequisites for trollius/asyncio and Protobuf needed to run PyNDN.

+To use easy_install in OS X, change directory to the PyNDN root and enter:

+    sudo easy_install pip
+    sudo CFLAGS=-Qunused-arguments pip install cryptography
+    sudo python setup.py install

-To use easy_install, change directory to the PyNDN root and enter:
+To use easy_install in Ubuntu or Raspbian (Raspberry Pi), change directory to the PyNDN root and enter:

-    sudo CFLAGS=-Qunused-arguments python ./setup.py install
+    sudo apt-get install build-essential libssl-dev libffi-dev python-dev python-pip sudo python setup.py install

+To use easy_install in Windows Cygwin, in the Cygwin installer, select and install the "Devel" packages at the top level of the installer.
+Change directory to the PyNDN root and enter:

+    python setup.py install

 Otherwise, following are the detailed steps for each platform to manually install the prerequisites.